 - If making the lemon cream sauce, you will need to make it the day before wanting to eat the chili, as it needs overnight to firm up in the fridge.
 Simply add all the ingredients to a power blender and blend until completely smooth.
 It is very runny after making it, but firms and thickens a lot in the fridge, similar to a sour cream consistency.
 I did not soak my cashews since I have a vitamix, but if you don't, you will need to soak your cashews overnight to soften, drain and rinse, then blend in a food processor as smooth as you can get it along with the other ingredients.

 - For the chili, add just the 1/2 cup water/broth to a pot with the onion and garlic over medium heat.
-Once it starts bubbling, let it cook 8 minutes until the onions are very soft and the liquid has evaporated.
+Once it starts simmering, cook about 8 minutes until the onions are very soft and the liquid has evaporated.

 - Get your remaining spices and ingredients ready while the onions are cooking.

 - Add the chili powder, cumin, coriander, salt (I started with 1 1/2 teaspoons), chipotle peppers and sauce and tomato sauce.
 Cook, stirring constantly for about 1 minute.

 - Add the remaining ingredients plus 1 cup of water/broth and stir well, bring to a boil and then lower the heat to a simmer and cook for about 20-30 minutes until thickened and the flavors have deepened.
 I like to put it on very low heat and let it gently simmer for 30 minutes to really deepen the flavor, but you can get away with just 20 minutes if needed.
 If you'd like it thinner, add a tiny bit more broth or water.
 Taste and add any more salt if needed or more chipotle if you'd like it spicier.

 - Serve with lemon cream and fresh cilantro, if desired.
 The cream really does go amazing with the smoky, spicy flavor!